5 Strategies for Using a HELOC to Build Wealth

 4 Risks of Using a HELOC to Build Wealth

-Additionally, the reliance on a HELOC can create a precarious financial situation if property values decline, as this may jeopardize the access to enough equity that homeowners depend upon.
+Additionally, the decline of property values may jeopardize a homeowner’s access to HELOC they may have been counting on.
 Therefore, a thorough understanding of these risks below, combined with robust financial planning, is crucial to effectively utilize a HELOC without falling into financial trouble.

 1) Over-leveraging a HELOC (without a backup plan)